The Clear Edge

 How to pass:

 Track founder involvement daily.
-Count: client calls you joined, decisions you made, processes you fixed, and questions you answered.
-Target: 50% reduction from Week 1 baseline.
-If not there, identify which system needs more work and focus the final 2 weeks there.
+Count the client calls you joined, the decisions you made, the processes you fixed, and the questions you answered.
+Aim for a 50% reduction from your Week 1 baseline.
+If you haven’t hit that, identify which system needs more work and focus the final two weeks there.

 Week 8: Two-Week Vacation Test Passed